 The labyrinth used with the map is a modified Classical.

 The usual form is used for the section title The Labyrinth.
-It traces

 back to at least the Bronze Age.

 Hillsborough is the greatest disaster in British sporting

 history.
 Liverpool was one of the teams playing on 15 April 1989.
 96 Liverpool

 Rare-earth magnets are the strongest type of permanent

 magnets made.
 They were developed in the 1970s and 1980s.

 Renaissance esoterica.
 He created a catalogue of magic.

 The classical style of Roman names was praenomen

 (familiar name) nomen (clan name) cognomen (nickname).